mehlko/XapsModelRenderer/README.md

 # Javascript + HTML + CSS

+1. Integrate [style.css](../master/style.css) to your HTML document.
+   `<link rel="stylesheet" type="text/css" href="style.css" />`
-Create a JSON variable for the model you want to render:
+2. Create a JSON variable for the model you want to render:

 ```
 var exampleModel = {